No Going Back — Reviews, Interviews, Etc.

 Not a full-blown review, but a positive mention in a column titled

 More on Messages and Agendas by Annette Lyon, author of multiple LDS novels, a Whitney Award finalist and (it turns out) judge.
 Talking about the dangers of didacticism, Lyon wrote: [No Going Back] was a potential didactic landmine, but the topic was handled skillfully.
 The characters were real.
 They were put into heartbreakingly difficult situations.
 And in the end, they stayed faithful to the gospel even though they had no clear-cut, easy answers.
 It was downright refreshing.
 Kudos...
 Langford didnt set out to teach or preach.
-He set out to explore the what if of being a faithful LDS teen who happens to be gay.
+He set out to explore the what if of being a faithful LDS teen who happens to be gay.”
+See also my interview at her blog in December 2010.

 Coming Down the Mountain